-Even though T3 sulfate and T3 acetic acid cannot be tested, the health of the gut can including digestion, absorption, infections, healthy bacteria balance etc. All this can be done with a simple stool test.
+Even though T3 sulfate and T3 acetic acid cannot be tested, the health of the gut can include digestion, absorption, infections, healthy bacteria balance, etc. All this can be done with a simple stool test.

 There are about 85,000 chemicals in use in the US.
 Each year we are exposed to hundreds of new chemicals, many of them being thyroid-disrupting chemicals.
 The key way these chemicals disrupt the thyroid system is by taking the place where active T3 should go on our cells so the T3’s message is never received.
 This may not be seen in standard lab results.
 That is why testing for environmental chemicals is crucial in getting to the root cause of thyroid disease.